FAQ's

 Our research team has conducted a thorough analysis to determine the potential losses of amino acids during sports activities.
 We then used computer modeling to identify the key factors that contribute to amino acid demand during exercise.

-To achieve this, we utilized our expertise in sweat and urine losses, as well as our in-depth knowledge of amino acid metabolism and its relationship to fatigue.
+To achieve this, we utilised our expertise in sweat and urine losses, as well as our in-depth knowledge of amino acid metabolism and its relationship to fatigue.

 Our InnovAAte product line is the result of ground-breaking research conducted since 2014.
 We developed a new method to measure sweat losses during exertion and then used computer-based models to study protein turnover and amino acid metabolism.
 The result is a product line that is based entirely on scientific research.